 If you pass, you’ll have your fingerprints taken and will undergo an eye test at the test center.
 If you pass this without any issues, you’ll be issued with a temporary license at the driving center, which will then be replaced by a permanent card within four to six weeks.

-Once your full license is ready, you’ll be asked to visit the test center to collect it.
+Once your full license is ready, visit the test center to collect it.
 Visit the South African government website for information on applying for a driver’s license in South Africa.

 Driver’s license renewal in South Africa